material-components/material-components-ios/components/FlexibleHeader/docs/typical-use.md

 Step 2: **Add the MDCFlexibleHeaderViewController's view to your view controller's view**.

-Ideally you will do this after all views have been added to your controller's view in order to ensure that the Flexible Header is in front of all other views.
+Ideally you will do this after all views have been added to your controller's view in order to ensure that the flexible header is in front of all other views.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift